-International Haiku Conference – St Albans, UK (31 May-2 June 2019)
+International Haiku Conference – St Albans, UK

 The BHS is the sponsor and organizer of an International Haiku Conference which will take place at the Maltings Arts Theatre in St Albans, UK on the weekend of Friday, 31 May to Sunday – 2 June 2019.
 The overall theme of the conference is ‘Haiku Crossing Cultures, Harmony within Diversity’.